tektoncd/catalog/buildpacks/README.md

 ## Usage

-This TaskRun runs the Task to fetch a Git repo, and build and push a container image using buildpacks.
+This `TaskRun` will use the `buildpacks-v3` task to fetch source code from a Git repo, build the source code, then publish a container image.

 ```
 apiVersion: tekton.dev/v1alpha1